MarshallCharles/Householder-QR/README.md

-# High Performance Linear Algebra
+# High Performance Singular Value Decomposition

-## Singular Value Decomposition using Householder QR Algorithm
+### A parallel algorithm to compute SVD, using a QR algorithm with Householder reflections

 This repo is for High Performance Computing for Mathematical Models: a MOSIG / MSIAM M2 course